Sausage Gravy Recipe

 It will keep 2-3 days in your refrigerator.

-Are There Some Health Benefits from Eating Sausage?
+Are There Some Health Benefits of Eating Sausage?

 No one can claim that sausage falls into the “health food” category of meal options.
-There are certainly some concerns about the amount of fat and salt typically found in sausage.
-But you also should consider that sausage has some healthy aspects.
-First of all, niacin is considered one of the best nutrients for healthy skin, hair, and eyes.
+There are specific concerns about the amount of fat and salt typically found in sausage.
+But it would be best to consider that sausage has some healthy aspects.
+First, niacin is one of the best nutrients for healthy skin, hair, and eyes.
 Sausage can provide up to 40% of your recommended daily amount.

-Since most sausage is made from pork, you are getting high levels of protein when you have sausage as part of your meal.
-If you are looking to help build your muscle mass and maintain healthy tissue, sausage is for you.
+Since most sausage is made from pork, you get high protein levels when you have sausage as part of your meal.
+Sausage is for you if you want to help build your muscle mass and maintain healthy tissue.

 Healthy blood requires vitamin B-12 and iron to stay strong.
-These nutrients prove to be essential for building healthy red blood cells, along with other critical blood benefits.
+These nutrients are essential for building healthy red blood cells and have other critical blood benefits.
 Sausage has a significant amount of these nutrients.

 Can this recipe be frozen?

-I have never frozen it after making it since we tend to eat it all, yummy!
-If you think you won’t eat the amount listed in the recipe, you may want to consider cutting the sausage package in half and freeze the other half of the sausage.
-Then cut the recipe in half.
+I have never frozen it after making it since we tend to eat it all—yummy!
+If you think you won’t eat the amount in the recipe, you may consider dividing the sausage package and freezing the other half.
+Then, cut the recipe in half.
 Fresh is best, in my opinion.

 Final Word

-Some people think that sausage is best eaten in the morning as part of a breakfast meal.
-I love sausage in many variations, including sandwiches, a topping on a salad, quiche, and of course, pizza.
-Be willing to try lots of offerings where sausage is the main meat ingredient, you won’t be sorry.
-I hope you enjoy this sausage gravy recipe as much as we do, it’s delicious!
-Please let me know how you like to use your sausage and I’ll share your ideas with my other readers.
+Some people think sausage is best eaten in the morning as a breakfast meal.
+I love sausage in many variations, including sandwiches, a topping on a salad, quiche, and pizza.
+Be willing to try many offerings where the sausage is the main meat ingredient; you won’t be sorry.
+I hope you enjoy this sausage gravy recipe as much as we do; it’s delicious!
+Please let me know how you like to use your sausage, and I’ll share your ideas with my other readers.
 May God bless this world, Linda

 I would eat this.
 Hubby buys canned sausage gravy.
 I don’t really like it, so I don’t eat the canned.
 Yuck!
 I really prefer my sausage and gravy separate.
 But I’d eat your recipe.